-Working with a PCI-compliant call center might cost slightly more, but it could save money in the long run.
+Working with a PCI certified call center might cost slightly more, but it could save money in the long run.
 While monthly compliance fees are minimal, noncompliance fees imposed by banks can reach $5,000 to $100,000 per incident.
 There’s also the cost of forensic investigations.
 However, the most devastating consequence is lost revenue.
 Research from Gemalto’s Data Breaches and Customer Loyalty 2017 – Report found that 70 percent of customers would stop using a company following an online security breach.

 4. Increased Customer Assurance

 Even with an overwhelming number of Americans shopping online and over the phone, customers still worry about data security.
 Gemalto’s consumer survey found that 62 percent of consumers believe businesses are mostly responsible for protecting customers’ personal data, but only 31 percent of respondents feel that companies take this responsibility seriously.
 Best practices like PCI-DSS compliance go a long way toward allaying customers’ fears and increasing their loyalty.
 Voluntary security certifications show customers your business deserves their trust.